 The agricultural sector of the Republic of Burundi continues to remain

 the pillar of the Burundian economy.
 The main cash crops of Burundi (tea and coffee) are the main drivers of economic growth and make up

-was due to the favorable response from farmers after the "Office du café du
+was due to the favourable response from farmers after the “Office du café du